open-telemetry/oteps/text/0156-columnar-encoding.md

 This Arrow schema describes the representation of traces.

-Labels are mapped to a set of dedicated column scoped by the logical struct 'labels'.
-The list of labels can be easily determined from the schema by any participants.
-Metrics follow the same organization and are scoped by the logical struct 'metrics'.
+Attributes are mapped to a set of dedicated column scoped by the logical struct 'attributes'.
+The list of attributes can be easily determined from the schema by any participants.

 Attributes with a list of structs instead of a struct of fields (columns).
 This mapping is based on the assumption that the number of attributes can vary greatly from one log entry to another for the same log stream.
 Arrow encodes this type